-So, if you're self-employed, an employee, work part-time, run your own business or have accumulated pension pots with past employers, we can offer you advice about saving for a good pension.
+If you're self-employed, an employee, work part-time, run your own business or have accumulated pension pots with past employers, we can offer you advice.
 After all, retirement should be an enjoyable and fulfilling stage of life, not a time spent worrying about money.

-A pension is a long term investment, the fund value may fluctuate and can go down.
-Your eventual income may depend upon the size of the fund at retirement, future interest rates and tax legislation.
+A pension is a long-term investment.
+The fund value may fluctuate and can go down.
+Your eventual income may depend on the size of the fund at retirement, future interest rates and tax legislation.